acapunay-math/ShintaniK41/Algorithm/README.md

 ## Shintani domains for totally complex quartic number fields

-Here we give an algorithm (in PARI GP) to obtain a fundamental domain for totally complex quartic number fields.
-By Shintani's unit theorem such domain is a finite union of polyhedral cones with generators in `k`.
+Here we give an algorithm (in PARI GP) to obtain a fundamental domain for totally complex quartic number fields $k$.
+By Shintani's unit theorem such domain is a finite union of polyhedral cones with generators in $k$.

 This implementation is based in the manuscript